1. Home

 3. Sequential: Next order number

 This option is applicable only if the Sequential counter is enabled which means ignore this setting if the Order numbers counter is not set to Sequential.
-If the sequential counter is enabled, the number that you enter in this field will be assigned to the next new order on the Orders page.
+If the sequential counter is enabled, the number you enter in this field will be assigned to the next new order on the Order page.

-Say you enter number 1 in this field, then the next WooCommerce order number for an order will start with 1.
+Say you enter number 1 in this field, and then the next WooCommerce order number for an order will start with 1.

 Once the order is placed with order number 1, the Sequential: Next order number’s field will display 2, which will be the next order number to be assigned to the next confirmed order.